melezhik/outthentic/README.md

 ## Options

-* `--root`  - root directory of outthentic project
+* `--root`  - Root directory of outthentic project.
 If root parameter is not set current working directory is assumed as project root directory.

-* `--debug` - enable/disable debug mode
+* `--debug` - Enable/disable debug mode

     * Increasing debug value results in more low level information appeared at output